biography picture of Jon Noble

 19. Line the bottom of a pie dish with the pastry , then add the filling almost to the top of the dish.

 20. Top with a pastry lid and seal the edges by pressing your thumb around the edge of the pie.
-Then egg was the pie.
+Then Egg or Milk wash the pie.

 21. Bake the pie in a preheated oven at 200c for 30 minutes until golden brown.